Student Handbook

 ID Policy

 Students are responsible for their ID at all times.
 They are not to write or mark on the front or back of the ID.
 If wearing the ID in a case, the case must be clear where both sides of the ID are visible.
 Students are not to cut, chew or deface their ID.
 Students are responsible for replacement fees regardless of reason for replacement.
 Lanyards must be school appropriate and free of any adornments, trinkets or buttons.
-IDs are part of the dress code policy and students out of compliance will be issued a Minor Infraction Form.

 Insurance